Ashley-P/mytui/Documentation.md

     checkbox_add() adds the second checkbox to the first ones children array and sets the first checkbox as the second checkbox's parent.

+    radiobutton_link() links the radio buttons together with the provide sRadiobutton struct.

     grid_set() enters the position of the widget supplied into it's parent's grid array.
 Sends a warning if it overwrites something (aka the element is not NULL)